-The purpose of this test is to evaluate the correct operation of the Bosch CDi quantity control valve based on the voltage and duty control under engine run conditions.
+The purpose of this test is to evaluate the operation of the Bosch Common Rail Diesel (CRD) Quantity Control Valve (QCV) based on the voltage and duty control under engine run conditions.

 This known good waveform has the following characteristics: